bradegan/UPC-Validity-Checker/README.md

 Utilizes following algorithm:
 1) Sum the odd-numbered digits
 2) Multiply the result by 3
-3) Add the even-numbered digits
+3) Add the even-numbered digits to this sum
-4) Find the result modulo 10
+4) IF sum modulo 10 is 0 then UPC is Valid!